IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

   wsl --list --online

 Choose the distribution you would like.
 Then run the following command.
-Notice that this installation of dataverse was tried with ubuntu distribution.
+These instructions were tested with Ubuntu.

 .. code-block:: powershell